-- For the ensemble to be reliable it is assumed that it is sampling the same distribution as the truth. - A rank histogram is constructed by considering a point in space that is well observed. - The values of the ensemble members at that point are ranked from highest to lowest creating N-1 bins.
+- For the ensemble to be reliable it is assumed that it is sampling the same distribution as the truth. - The ensemble and true distribution lead to the same number of samples for each interval of the PDF - A rank histogram is constructed by considering a point in space that is well observed.

+• The values of the ensemble members at that point are ranked from highest to lowest creating

+N-1 bins.